MathCouple/betsson_group/README.md

 - Governance and basic data quality layer:
   - Columns are normalized and sanitized.
   - Columns are formatted to the correct data type.
-  - Columns are filled with the correct data.
-  - Columns are checked for consistency and integrity.

 ---